-How to encrypt/password protect USB flash drive on macOS Mojave/High Sierra?
+How to encrypt or password protect USB flash drive on Mac?

 Encrypting a portable USB flash drive is a great way to protect sensitive data so as no other persons except you can open and modify the files.
 This guide will demonstrate how to securely encrypt a USB flash drive within macOS so that the data stored on it cannot be read nor accessed without entering a secure password.

-This article will introduce two solutions to encrypt USB flash drive on macOS Mojave/High Sierra.
+This article will introduce two solutions to encrypt USB flash drive on macOS Big Sur, Catalina, Mojave and High Sierra.

 Truecrypt is not secure.
 With GDPR (General Data Protection Regulation) now in full force, we have to make our drives being encrypted.

-Up to now, Bitlocker is the most truely secure encryption solution built-in Windows.
-Although Microsoft has not implemented Bitlocker client for macOS, but with the help of M3 Bitlocker Loader for Mac, encrypting USB flash drive with Bitlocker can be done on macOS Mojave/High Sierra/Sierra and Mac OS X.
+Up to now, BitLocker is the most truely secure encryption solution built-in Windows.
+Although Microsoft has not implemented BitLocker client for macOS, but with the help of M3 BitLocker Loader for Mac, encrypting USB flash drive with BitLocker can be done on Intel-based Macs and M1 Macs with M1 Pro and M1 Max chips supporting macOS Monterey/Big Sur/Catalina/Mojave/High Sierra.

-Tutorial to encrypt/password protect USB flash drive with Bitlocker on macOS
+Tutorial to password protect a USB drive with BitLocker on macOS

 Step 2: Insert USB flash drive (The file system must be NTFS, FAT32 or exFAT) into your Mac computer.